datacarpentry/organization-genomics/_extras/guide.md

 Discussions can happen between neighbors in a workshop.
 Then after paired discussion there can be a short general discussion of the types of things that came up in the discussion.

 You could also have people enter responses to the discussion in the workshop etherpad.
-Or capture the general responses in that etherpad.
+Or capture the general responses in that Etherpad.
 That etherpad is then a resource for learners after the workshop.